Toronto Victorian House Rental

 1 baths

-Cross Streets: N.Of Gerrard/E. Of Parliament. ** Directions: Google Maps.
+Cross Streets: N.Of Gerrard/E. Of Parliament. ** Directions: GOOGLE MAPS.
 Prime Cabbagetown, Quaint 6-Unit Building.
 Unit Gutted To Studs And Rebuilt approx 7 Years Ago.
 Rare Large Unit 1100 Sq.
 Ft., With Fireplace, Balcony 100 Sq.
 Ft.
 2 Bedrooms, Living, Dining, Kitchen, Hardwood Floors, Lessor

 Listed by: John Katsuras ,Homelife/vision Realty Inc. (416) 723-4601

-House for rent: 274 CARLTON STREET, Toronto
+House for rent: UNIT #1 - 38 RIVER STREET, Toronto

 6 beds